vevalabs/docs/content/en/getting-started/configure.md

 ---
-title: Configuration
+title: VevaLabs Configuration
 description: ''
 position: 105
 category: 'Getting started'
 ---

-VevaLabs framework encourages you to configure your verification and validation workflow from a single configuration file, called `vevalabs.config.json`.
+VevaLabs framework encourages you to configure your workflow from a single configuration file, called `vevalabs.config.json`.
 This file helps you use the same set of options when running your tests across various platforms.

 ## What goes into `vevalabs.config.json`?